jacinabox/Hoss/README.md

 Problems to solve with this project:
 <ul>
-<li>Get printing working
+<li>It can only print to XPS Document Writer.
-<li>Support linking to arbitrary objects instead of just bitmaps
+<li>Support OLE linking to arbitrary objects instead of just bitmaps.
 <li>Make it stop crashing when you go to open or save.
 </ul>